rnpbr/opennetworking-docs/docs/en/Laboratórios/Contribua/Guia Criando Imagens para Representar Laboratórios.md

-Okay, here's the English translation of the provided document:

 # Guide: Creating Images to Represent Labs

 This guide teaches you how to create images representing network topologies for labs, using the [Draw.io](http://draw.io/) template provided in the repository.
 The images should follow the project's visual identity and be saved in **SVG** format within the correct folder.